Generating new sources of business and revenue.

 Do you want to amp up your company generated business game?
 The Bridge is where the real estate, relocation and mobility industry can discover how taking a new path doesn’t have to be scary.
 Teresa R. Howe is an expert in her field with years of successful program and services development and management.
 She has a passion for helping companies be the best they can be.
 Do you want more revenue, more customers and better experience management?
 Get tips on how to compete more effectively in a world of constant change and disruption.
 You might also come across some random thoughts that just pop into her head.

-Compass Buys Anywhere: How Might This Reshape the Real Estate Industry (and Relocation)?
+Compass Buys Anywhere: How Might this Reshape the Real Estate Industry (and Relocation)?

 I am still processing the news, but I have a lot of thoughts on it.
 And these are just my opinions, based solely on my experience in this industry and with both companies, as well as observing a significant amount of M&A activity over the years.
 Let’s break it down.